EB-5 Filing Fees in 2026: Complete Cost Breakdown

 -

 Sending the wrong fee amount.
-If you send too little or too much, your petition may be rejected or processing delayed.
+If you send too little or too much, the petition may be rejected or processing delayed.
 Use the USCIS Fee Calculator to confirm the exact amount before submitting payment.

 -